Fiat 500l Hatchback LARGING IT (67/100)

 Market and Model

-Has any seven-seater compact family five-door ever offered more scope for buyer personalisation than this one?
+Has any five-seater compact family five-door ever offered more scope for buyer personalisation than this one?
 We doubt it.
 There are decal packs to suit every taste and a wider range of paint colours than any compact car has ever offered.
 Whichever shade you choose, you can contrast it with a different finish for the wheels, the door mirrors - oh and the roof too.
 Inside, there's a body coloured-painted dashboard offered in five different shades or with beautiful suede trim.
 You can also specify a two-tone steering wheel and there's a choice of red or grey seat inserts.

 But of course that's just the start.
 Fiat promises buyers a choice of over 100 unique accessories in a list that goes far beyond the usual bodykit, stereo and towbar choices.
-So your 500L Wagon might come with a bespoke PC bag, a steel clothes hook, an iPod holder or even a key in your own personal colour.
+So your 500L might come with a bespoke PC bag, a steel clothes hook, an iPod holder or even a key in your own personal colour.
 It could even have a coffee maker.
 Yes really.

 Cost of Ownership